How do I get in touch?

 - We will work with you and your support organisation as a partnership, making sure we all

-- As required under the Credit Contracts and Consumer Finance Act 2003, we will issue a disclosure statement detailing important information to borrowers before they start debt collection processes
+- As required under the Credit Contracts and Consumer Finance Act 2003, we will issue a disclosure statement detailing important information to debtors before we start debt collection processes

 - We will inform you that on occasion, we are required and may be forced to temporarily suspend or permanently disconnect your Telecommunications Service due to concerns around your ability to meet ongoing financial commitments.
 In most cases, it is in both yours and our best interests for these actions to occur